Noorunnsa/Flask-App/pipeline/README.md

    - Using the `Dockerfile` present in the `app` directory, the pipeline builds a Docker image tagged with the Jenkins build number and the DockerHub username.

 ### 3. **Login to DockerHub and Push Docker Image**
-   - Jenkins logs into DockerHub using the `dockerHubCredentials` stored in Jenkins credentials and pushes the built image to DockerHub.
+   - Jenkins user logs into DockerHub using the `dockerHubCredentials` stored in Jenkins credentials and pushes the built image to DockerHub.

 ### 4. **Initialize Terraform**
-   - The pipeline runs Terraform initialization in the `terraform` directory, setting up the required backend and providers.
+   - The pipeline runs Terraform initialization in the `terraform` directory, setting up the s3 backend, DynamoDB table for state locking, ecs module and providers.
+   - Make sure that the S3 Bucket and the DynamoDB(with LockID as partition key) are created already.

 ### 5. **Update Container Image Tag in `terraform.tfvars`**
-   - The pipeline updates the `terraform.tfvars` file with the new Docker image tag (`flask-app:${BUILD_NUMBER}`), which is used for the deployment in ECS.
+   - The pipeline updates the `terraform.tfvars` file with the new Docker image tag (`noorunnisa/flask-app:${BUILD_NUMBER}`), which is used for the deployment in ECS.

 ### 6. **Terraform Plan**
    - A Terraform plan is generated to show the infrastructure changes that will be made, based on the updated `terraform.tfvars`.

 ### 7. **Manual Approval**
-   - A manual approval step is included between the `plan` and `apply` stages to ensure that changes are reviewed before they are applied to production.
+   - A manual approval step is included between the `plan` and `apply` stages to ensure that changes are reviewed before they are applied.

 ### 8. **Terraform Apply**
    - The Terraform apply stage executes the changes from the plan stage, deploying the Flask app to AWS.